tabner0320/tabner0320/README.md

  About Me

-I'm currently working toward completing my **CIS degree at JCTC** while building hands-on experience in software development.
+I'm currently working toward completing my **CIT degree at JCTC** while building hands-on experience in software development.

 *  Completed the **Code:You Web Development course**
 *  Currently enrolled in the **Code:You Software Development (C#) program**